Crontab

 Create a new crontab job

-Crontab job is based in architecture.
+Crontab job is based on a plugin architecture.

 More information at Creating your own Crontab plugin.